 WordPress remains the world’s most popular content management system.
-It is used to power more than 75 million websites, including the websites of many large businesses and organisations.
-The are many reasons for WordPress’ ongoing popularity including its ease-of-use, reliability, and excellent security.
+It is used to power over 75 million websites globally, including several websites of globally known business entities.
+The are many reasons for WordPress’s ongoing popularity, including its outstanding ease-of-use, indisputable reliability and excellent security.

-However, for WordPress to remain reliable and secure, it does require regular maintenance.
-In this post, I’ll explain why WordPress needs maintenance and the kinds of maintenance you should be performing.
+However, for WordPress to remain reliable and secure, regular maintenance is an essential requirement.
+In this blog entry, we are going to decode why WordPress needs consistent and continuous maintenance, specifying the kinds of actions that should be implemented.

 Why does WordPress need to be maintained?